thogiti/thogitiB.github.io/content/2023-03-02-Different-types-of-Zero-Knowledge-Proofs.md

 4. Verification:

-The verifier checks the validity of the proof by computing $$C' = g^s * y^(-e)$$, where $$y$$ is the public key corresponding to the secret key x.
-If $$C' = C$$, the proof is considered valid.
+The verifier checks the validity of the proof by computing $$C' = g^s * y^(-e)$$, where $$y$$ is the public key corresponding to the secret key $x$ .
+If $$C' = C$$ , the proof is considered valid.

 The Schnorr protocol is a non-interactive zero-knowledge proof, meaning that it requires only one message exchange between the prover and verifier.
-The proof demonstrates that the prover knows the secret key $$x$$ corresponding to a public key $$y$$, without revealing any information about $$x$$.
+The proof demonstrates that the prover knows the secret key $$x$$  corresponding to a public key $$y$$ , without revealing any information about $$x$$ .
 The protocol is used in various applications, such as digital signatures and authentication schemes.

 In summary, the Schnorr zero-knowledge proof protocol works by the prover committing to a secret value, the verifier selecting a random challenge, the prover responding with a value that incorporates both the challenge and the secret, and the verifier checking the validity of the proof using the commitment, the response, and the public key.